// inside head tag

 • For developers: Follow our progress on GitHub and join our technical discussions on Discord

 Zero-knowledge readiness is not a single feature.
-It is a journey, and this blog shows how far along that journey Nethermind already is.
+It is a journey, and this update reflects how much ground has been covered since this article was first published.
 We are extending a client that has proven itself across Ethereum mainnet and multiple L2s, making it compatible with the future of the protocol.

 For sequencers and Ethereum-compatible chains, Nethermind builds directly on proven performance and reliability and carries that same stability forward into proof systems.